-Serbia: Wholesale electricity market, households choose electricity supplier from 1st July4.
-March 2014. / News Serbia Energy
+Serbia: Wholesale electricity market, households choose electricity supplier from 1st July, News Serbia Energy

 Draft Law on Energy predicts that from 1st July of this year or no later than the date of the new law entry into force, citizens will be able to choose their electricity supplier, said Minister of Energy in resignation Zorana Mihajlovic.
 Mihajlovic stated that the entire section of the Draft Law was dedicated to final customers supply with electricity, and that the supplier requirements were to inform the customer about the terms of electricity sale.

 “The rules on supplier change which is free were also enacted.
 Market opening offers a possibility of supplier and sale condition schoice, and therefore prices choice and better selection of commercial services”, said Mihajlovic.

 She also said that, due to the fact that customer will have access to all information about the suppliers and the terms of electricity sale, he would be entitled to make a decision on the supplier choice based on the gathered information and to take the risk of its choice, and that the consumer protection was also done with Energy Law.